 Second missing Pakistani blogger found, leaves country fearing for life: family

+Saeed's recovery comes a day after poet and activist Salman Haider, who disappeared from the capital Islamabad on Jan.
+6, was recovered, according to his family.
 Pakistani blogger Aasim Saeed who went missing earlier this month has been found but has quickly left the country fearing for his life, his family said on Sunday.
-Saeed's father said his son was detained by "state agencies" while visiting Pakistan from Singapore, though he did not name which one.

 Discussions